apache/kudu/docs/design-docs/cfile.md

 Despite the name, a CFile does not necessarily correspond one-to-one with a file in the filesystem.
 The mapping of CFiles to the filesystem is determined by the [BlockManager](../../src/kudu/fs/block_manager.h) abstraction.
-A CFile is written to a single BlockManager Block (not to be confused with cblocks, which are internal to CFiles, discussed below).
+A CFile is written to a single BlockManager Block (not to be confused with CFile blocks, which are internal to CFiles, and discussed for the remainder of this document).

-A CFile is composed of a header, a variable number of cblocks, and a footer.
+A CFile is composed of a header, a variable number of blocks, and a footer.
-There are a few different types of cblocks, each with a different format: data cblocks, nullable data cblocks, index cblocks, and dictionary cblocks.
+There are a few different types of blocks, each with a different format: data blocks, nullable data blocks, index blocks, and dictionary blocks.

-Data cblocks consist of a sequence of consecutive values.
+Data blocks consist of a sequence of consecutive values.
 Each value is assigned an ordinal index, or offset, which is unique within the CFile.
-Thus, a cblock can be identified within a CFile by the range of ordinal indexes it contains;
-for instance, the first three cblocks of a CFile might have the ordinal index ranges `[0, 55]`, `[56, 132]`, and `[133, 511]`.
+Thus, a block can be identified within a CFile by the range of ordinal indexes it contains; for instance, the first three blocks of a CFile might have the ordinal index ranges `[0, 55]`, `[56, 132]`, and `[133, 511]`.

-In order to support efficient seeks to an arbitrary ordinal index within the CFile, a positional index may be included which contains a mapping of starting ordinal index to data cblock.
+In order to support efficient seeks to an arbitrary ordinal index within the CFile, a positional index may be included which contains a mapping of starting ordinal index to data block.
 See [CFile Index](#cfile-index) for more details.

 For CFiles which contain data in sorted order (for example, a CFile containing the Primary Key column), a value index may be created.
 The value index supports